Avoid the AI wrapper trap. Find where AI creates a defensible moat.

 Data moat assessment

-We audit your existing data for genuine proprietary signal: does this data represent user behavior, domain expertise, or labeled examples that a competitor cannot easily replicate?
-Data that anyone can generate by running the same model is not a moat.
+We audit your existing data for genuine proprietary signal: does it represent user behavior, domain expertise, or labeled examples a competitor can't replicate by running the same model?
+Data you generated by prompting GPT-4 isn't a moat — it's the same data any competitor can generate.
+We distinguish between the two and tell you which you actually have.

 Evaluation-first specification

-We define how you will know the AI is working before engineering begins — offline metrics, A/B test design, and production monitoring instrumentation.
-Teams that skip this cannot distinguish a working model from a broken one until users complain.
+We define how you'll know the AI is working before a single line of model code is written — offline metrics tied to business outcomes, A/B test design with power calculations, and production monitoring instrumentation.
+Teams that skip this step can't distinguish a working model from a broken one until users start leaving.

-• Build vs. buy vs. fine-tune recommendation per opportunity with TCO analysis
+- Build vs. buy vs. fine-tune recommendation with TCO breakdown

-• Problem specifications for top 2-3 prioritized AI interventions
+- Problem specs for top 2-3 prioritized AI interventions

-• Evaluation framework: metrics, baselines, and production monitoring strategy
+- Evaluation framework: offline metrics, A/B design, production monitoring

 How is this different from general product strategy consulting?